hakant/hakant.github.io/source/index.markdown

 A software engineer, web enthusiast, rock guitar player, traveller and an expatriate living in the Netherlands.
 I love fast cars and whiskey - usually not together.

 I’ve graduated from <a href="http://www.sabanciuniv.edu/en/" target="_blank">Sabanci University</a> with a "Computer Science & Engineering" bachelor's degree in 2005.
-Since then I've been building software in various <a href="{{ root_url }}/portfolio">companies & projects</a> while at the same time trying to increase my and others' knowledge about software craftsmanship and it's patterns & practices.
+Since then I've been building software for various <a href="{{ root_url }}/portfolio">companies & projects</a>.
+Over the past years I've been particularly interested in Microsoft .NET stack and the tools around it but in the recent years things are changing within our industry.
+Different technologies live together side by side as it has never been before.
+Freedom of choice is the king.

 I moved to Amsterdam around 6 years ago and currently working at <a href="http://www.niposoftware.com/" target="_blank">Nipo Software</a>, building the next generation data collection platforms for the market research industry.